Causal Discovery Should Embrace the Wisdom of the Crowd

-Edge-wise causal knowledge captures the most fine-grained local structure, while ordering-wise causal knowledge emphasizes more on the global structure of $G$.
+\textbf{Comparison for different experts: Edge v.s.
+Ordering. } Edge-wise causal knowledge captures the most fine-grained local structure, while ordering-wise causal knowledge emphasizes more on the global structure of $G$.
 For an \textit{omniscient} or \textit{perfect-but-incomplete} expert, edge-wise elicitation directly reveals a portion of the ground truth and theoretically guarantees the full recovery through exhaustive queries for \textit{omniscient} experts.
 However, the explicitness limits the inferential flexibility as edges provide only specified information, whereas ordering-wise knowledge enables broader structural inference.
-Thus, such granularity renders the elicitation of edge-wise knowledge inherently demanding, whereas ordering-wise knowledge is often more query-efficient for the inference of $G$.
+Such granularity renders the elicitation of edge-wise knowledge inherently demanding, whereas ordering-wise knowledge is often more query-efficient for the inference of $G$.
 With imperfect experts, edge-wise framework struggles with incomplete or biased knowledge or even introducing acyclicity violation due to their incompleteness, uncertainty, and thus becomes a risky choice.
 However, more robustness can be gained from ordering-wise knowledge in this case as it accommodates graded confidence through its scoring mechanism, enabling systematic detection of belief patterns and providing more diagnostic information about inconsistency or uncertainty.